-- Mineral Resource Estimation;

-- Hydrological and hydrogeological review;

-- Mining geotechnical review;

-- Open pit mining study;

 - Underground mining study;

 - Mine production scheduling;

 - Mining capital and operating cost estimation;

-- · Mineral processing review; and,
+- Mineral processing review; and,

 - Financial analysis.

 Vertikalny Deposit Mineral Resource Estimate

 The Mineral Resource Estimate was carried out with a 3D block modelling approach using Datamine Studio RM software.
 The effective date of the Mineral Resource Estimate is the 31 May 2019, the date of the limiting mine survey.
 In the opinion of WAI, the Mineral Resource Estimate reported herein is a reasonable representation of the mineral resources found in the Vertikalny Silver Project based on the current level of sampling.